 Many families migrate to provide education for their children beyond 5th grade.
 The Club de Chicas activities combine modern and traditional skills.
 The spinning and weaving classes are taught by Doña Màxima Cortez, the PAZA Coordinator.
 Dorinda Dutcher, former Peace Corps volunteer, teaches baking, computer, and basic business classes.

-Since the Club de Chicas was established in 2010 I have been ordering bands from the group which I use as samples in my backstrap weaving classes.
+Since the Club de Chicas was established in 2010 I have been ordering bands from the group which I use as samples for decorative sewing techniques.
 I know that several of the bands in this collection that I bought in 2012 were made by the teen-aged girls under Maxima’s guidance.

 Dorinda’s PAZA Bolivia site is now up and running again (after having suffered a malware infection) and Dorinda has written several posts about Tinkuy 2013 which she and Maxima attended.
 I have not found many reports online about Tinkuy 2013 and have been eagerly awaiting Dorinda’s detailed and entertaining posts.